ibm-cloud-docs/discovery-data/search-settings.md

 Notes about stopwords:

 -  Only one custom stopwords file can be uploaded per collection; if a second custom stopwords file is uploaded, it will replace the first.
+-  If you run a query, then upload a stopwords file, you need to rerun your query in order to see the stopwords take effect.
 -  The size limit for a custom stopword list file is one million characters.
 However, if you upload a custom stopwords file with a large number of terms, you may negatively affect search accuracy.
 The number of words is dependent on the language, the document contents, and the words chosen.
 A good best practice would be to keep your list of stopwords under `200` total words.
 -  All stopwords should be lowercase.
 -  To disable a custom stopword file, delete the custom stopword file.